AgarCL/AgarCL.github.io/docs/introduction/installation_instructions.md

 6. **Install the Platform**
    - Run the installation command to set up the platform:
      ```bash
-     python3 setup.py install --user
+     python setup.py install --user
      ```

 ### Done!

-## macOS Installation Guide
+## macOS and Linux Installation Guide

+### Installation notes:

+- Ensure the project is compiled with clang++, not g++

+- A graphical user interface (GUI) is required to run self-play mode or enable real-time rendering.
+However, a GUI is not necessary for training agents or recording and saving videos of the environment’s execution.

+### macOS Installation Guide

+> 💡 Before starting:
+>
-Follow the instructions [here](https://brew.sh/) and make sure you have homebrew correctly installed and updated.
+> Follow the instructions [here](https://brew.sh/) and make sure you have **homebrew** correctly installed and updated.
+>
+> Make sure **Command Line Tools** are installed properly, follow the [documentation](https://developer.apple.com/xcode/resources/).
+>
+> Note: The installer will automatically install **CMake 3.22** (a compatible version for this project)

 Then follow these steps to set up the AgarCL environment on macOS: